-In the regular fall and spring semesters, students may add or drop courses added during the first eight days of the semester and may withdraw from a course with a grade of "W" until the 10th week of the semester.
-For deadlines during Summer Sessions and Intersession, see the Summer Sessions and Intersession course catalogs or go to www.sandiego.edu/sio.Online MEd and Online MSNP students have different course schedules and deadlines.
-Refer to your program's Student Success Center for the list of deadlines (MEd site and MSNP site).
+For courses which run the full semester in the regular fall and spring semesters, students may add or drop courses added during the first eight days of the semester and may withdraw from a course with a grade of "W" until the 10th week of the semester.

+For deadlines during Summer Sessions and Intersession, see the Summer Sessions and Intersession course catalogs or go to www.sandiego.edu/sio.

+The following programs have different course schedules and deadlines.
+Refer to your program's site for the list of deadlines: